Muawiya-contact/leetcode-solutions-by-codingmoves/Eassy/2894. Divisible and Non-divisible Sums Difference/README.md

 This is a straightforward `O(n)` time and `O(1)` space solution using running totals.

 ---
-## 🌟 GitHub Profile Best Practices
+## 🌟GitHub Profile Best Practices
   ✅ Add meaningful README files
   ✅ Write clean and optimized code
   ✅ Use example inputs/outputs
   ✅ Add problem tags or links if public
   ✅ Maintain consistent formatting
 ---